sraheja18/Aspect-Based-Sentiment-Analysis/README.md

 To get started with this project, you'll need to install the necessary libraries and dependencies.
 Check the requirements file and install the libraries using pip install -r requirements.txt

 ## 5. Examples
 - Sentence: For the price you pay, this product is very good.
-However, battery life is a little lack-luster coming from a MacBook Pro.
+However, battery life is a little lack-luster coming from a MacBook Pro. \n
-Aspects: ['price', 'battery life']
+Aspects: ['price', 'battery life'] \n
-Term: ['price'] , Class: Positive , Probability: 0.914
+Term: ['price'] , Class: Positive , Probability: 0.914 \n
-Term: ['battery life'] , Class: Negative , Probability: 0.999
+Term: ['battery life'] , Class: Negative , Probability: 0.999 \n

-- Sentence: Speakers are great but screen colors are dull.
+- Sentence: Speakers are great but screen colors are dull. \n
-Aspects: ['speakers', 'screen colors']
+Aspects: ['speakers', 'screen colors'] \n
-Term: ['speakers'] , Class: Positive , Probability: 0.999
+Term: ['speakers'] , Class: Positive , Probability: 0.999 \n
-Term: ['screen colors'] , Class: Negative , Probability: 1.0
+Term: ['screen colors'] , Class: Negative , Probability: 1.0 \n